 and how people who think in that way cannot make that separation between observation and evaluation.
 They mix up their interpretations with facts.

 During every staff meeting that had and no matter what the topic, he would come up with his childhood or wartime experiences.
-And staff meetings would last at least 20 minutes longer as they were scheduled.
+And staff meetings would last at least 20 minutes longer as they were scheduled and people wanted for them to stop on time.